HubSpot/cos_uploader/README.md

 #### Windows

-Download the syncer executable from here: https://github.com/HubSpot/cos_syncer/releases/download/v0.11-alpha/sync_to_cos.exe
+Download the syncer executable from here:

+https://github.com/HubSpot/cos_syncer/releases/download/v0.11-alpha/sync_to_cos.exe

-Double click the file once download it, give it permission to run when the security dialog pops up, and then follow the instructions.
+Drag the downloaded file into the folder with your assets.
+Double click the file to run it, give it permission when the security dialog pops up, then follow the instructions.

+You can also run this executable from the command line or install it into your system path so you can run the command from any folder.

 ### Installing from the Source